jamonserrano/plumber-sass/README.md

 # Plumber
 _Real baseline grids with SASS_

 Create better looking documents and speed up CSS development by adding vertical rhythm to your page.
-Plumber positions every line of text on a gridline by adjusting paddings and margins.
+Plumber positions every line of text on a gridline.

 ## Installation